SeniorMars/dotfiles/latex_template/README.md

 !!!! note

     I expect you to be able to install common LaTeX packages like amsmath, amsfonts, and amssymb.
+    Also, the dark mode in the picture below is from zathura's dark mode.

 Pictures:

 ![Me using my template with zathura and vim in dark mode](./dark_mode.png)
 ![Me using my template with zathura and vim in light mode](./light_mode.png)